zsotyooo/oryx-for-zed/README.md

 ```

 #### build.js
-Create a `build.js` file in your project containing
+Create a `build.js` file in your project containing your `webpack` configuration
-the logic needed to pass the custom `webpack` configuration to the builder:
+and the logic needed to run the builder:

 ```js
 const oryx = require('@spryker/oryx');